mayesgr/import_majordomo_into_mailman/README.md

 * Mailman is installed so that its bin/* scripts can be called.
 * Majordomo has all of its list configurations in a single, local directory.
 * Majordomo's aliases file exists locally.
-* $LIST_AGE_LIMIT set to zero or the output of Majordomo's consistency_check command is stored locally.
+* $DOMO_INACTIVITY_LIMIT set to zero or the file path of the output of Majordomo's consistency_check command.
 * Run as root.

 Before running this script
 --------------------------

-* Change the global variables under "Environment-specific values" to match your system.
+* Change the global variables under "ENVIRONMENT-SPECIFIC VALUES" to match your system.
 * It is recommended to run this script with the --stats option first to get a sense of your data.
 Fields with many 'other' or 'no value' values, or